DHTMLX/docs-suite/docs/grid/usage.md

 **Related sample**: [Grid.
 Sorting by multiple columns (multisorting)](https://snippet.dhtmlx.com/4ej0i3qi)

 Multi-sorting is enabled on initialization of the component.
-In the example below Grid data is sorted with the help of the `sort()` method of [DataCollection](/data_collection/) by several columns: the base level is applied with `smartSorting: true`, and every next level with `smartSorting: false`.
-Calling `sort()` with a rule and without this config would discard the previously applied levels instead of adding to them.
+In the example below Grid data is sorted with the help of the `sort()` method of [DataCollection](/data_collection/) by several columns:

 ~~~jsx
 const grid = new dhx.Grid("grid_container", {